tweag/python-monorepo-example/2019-06-10-codestatistics.md

 ## ... and which are the most frequently used?

-Answering this questions amounts to extracting the name of the imported package / the used `LANGUAGE` pragma for each line of code.
+Answering this question amounts to extracting the name of the imported package / the used `LANGUAGE` pragma for each line of code.
 For Python, we first look at basic `import [...]` statements:

 <img title="Most frequently imported Python packages" src="../img/posts/codestatistics_py_imports.png" style="max-width: 100%;max-height: 100%;"/>